Houzkin/TreeStructures/README.md

 Assembly Methods: `Convert`, `AssembleTree`, `AssembleAsNAryTree`

 ### Mutual References Between Parent and Child Nodes
-Mutual references between parent and child nodes are handled by base classes (`TreeNodeBase<TNode>` or `CompositeWrapper<TSrc,TWrpr>`).
+Mutual references between parent and child nodes are handled by base classes (`TreeNodeBase<TNode>` or `HierarchyWrapper<TSrc,TWrpr>`).

-In the derived types of `TreeNodeBase<TNode>`, customization can be achieved through protected virtual methods such as `RemoveChildProcess` and `InsertChildProcess`, which are defined as `○○ChildProcess` methods.
+In the derived types of `TreeNodeBase<TNode>`, customization can be achieved through protected virtual methods such as `RemoveChildProcess` and `InsertChildProcess`, which are defined as `●●ChildProcess` methods.

 ### Classes Forming a Tree Structure and Their Generality
 If you want to customize in detail, use `TreeNodeBase<TNode>`.
 For a GeneralTree, if you want to use it as a data structure or container for data, use `GeneralTreeNode<TNode>` or `ObservableTreeNode<TNode>`.
 If you want to use an N-Ary Tree with a fixed number of branches and empty nodes set to null, use `NAryTreeNode<TNode>`.
-If you want to use it as a wrapper for objects or tree structure that forms the Composite pattern, use `(Composite | TreeNode) Wrapper<TSrc,TWrpr>`.
+If you want to use it as a wrapper for objects or tree structure that forms the hierarchy, use `(Hierarchy | TreeNode) Wrapper<TSrc,TWrpr>`.
-If you need a Wrapper that, in addition to its wrapper functionality, can temporarily pause/resume instance disposal and wrapping, as is the case with ViewModel in MVVM, use `(Composite | TreeNode) Imitator<TSrc,TImtr>`.
+If you need to describe resource disposal in addition to its role as a wrapper, inherit and use `Disposable(Hierarchy | TreeNode)Wrapper<TSrc,TWrpr>`.
-Inherit and use each as needed.

 In `TreeNodeBase<TNode>` and its derived types, you can customize the collections used internally and those exposed externally by overriding the `Setup(Inner | Public)ChildCollection` methods.
-`CompositeWrapper<TSrc,TWrpr>` and its derived types allow customization only of the collection exposed externally.
+`HierarchyWrapper<TSrc,TWrpr>` and its derived types allow customization only of the collection exposed externally.

 ### Bidirectional Conversion between Different Data Structures and Tree Structures.
 Support is provided for exte `ITreeNode<TNode>` methods to objects that do not implement `ITreeNode<TNode>`.
-This is achieved by wrapping objects in a `CompositeWrapper<TSrc,TWrpr>` or `CompositeImitator<TSrc,TImtr>`, or by calling `AsValuedTreeNode` to provide the extension methods of `ITreeNode<TNode>`.
+This is achieved by wrapping objects in a `HierarchyWrapper<TSrc,TWrpr>` or `DisposableHierarchyWrapper<TSrc,TWrpr>`, or by calling `AsValuedTreeNode` to provide the extension methods of `ITreeNode<TNode>`.

 Furthermore, various methods for mutual conversion, such as `Convert`, `AssembleTree`, and `ToNodeMap`, are available through extension methods.